Ritesh0100/DSND/Sparkify/README.md

 ## Results
 Logisitc Regression, Random Forest and Linear SVC were used as Models to predict user churn, optimizing the F1-Metric (which was found appropriate given the nature of the project).
 Random Forest model performed best.
 The result for same is published as part of blogpost [here]().

+## Enhancements Potential
+1. Extension of the project to not just predict, but also identify core factors leading to churn
+2. Further feature engineering and use of complex models like Neural Nets
+3. Inlusion of external data sources like Customer demographics, likes and dislikes.
+4. Web App development for the easy interface for the company

 ## Licensing, Authors, Acknowledgements